 To make the payroll year end process as smooth as possible, take the time to review these important details:

 ● Ensure employees’ personal information is accurate, including details such as first and last names, Social Insurance Numbers (SINs), and addresses.
 If you’re using an online payroll solution like Knit, you can easily access and update that information using our new Mass Changes feature.

 ● Verify your Business Number (BN), as all of your tax remittances are paid out to the payroll account associated with your company.

 ● If applicable to your company, you’ll want to review your WCB and WSIB account numbers and rates.
 You should also make sure that all the applicable employees are enrolled in the program from a payroll standpoint.

 ● Review any outstanding payroll entries dated in the calendar year (ie. manual cheques and deposits) and then make sure they have been included in the current taxation year.
 Additionally, ensure that all canceled payroll journals and canceled paycheques are not included in year end figures.

 ● Account for the accrual, carry over, or resetting of vacation time, and personal/sick days allotted to employees based on your company policies.

 ● Identify any discrepancies with CPP contributions and EI premiums.
 Doing this will give you time to make any necessary corrections to the deduction data before the final pay run is administered.

 Prepare For T4s

-Part of closing the year in payroll is beginning the process of generating T4 documents for your employees.
-Through Knit’s software, you can generate and submit T4s through the platform as of the first week of 2019.
+Part of closing the year in payroll is beginning the process of generating T4 tax forms for your employees.
+Through Knit’s payroll software, you can generate and submit T4s through the platform as of the first week of 2019.